dhost-project/dhost/CONTRIBUTING.md

 ### Tox

 [tox](https://pypi.org/project/tox/) is a command line driven CI frontend and development task automation tool.
-It will launch multiple commands, format and lint the code and also run tests.
+It will launch multiple commands, check for format and lint the code and also run tests.

 Run it with: